-Without the benefit of the written word of God, without wise friends who listened and supported, but refrained from simplistic answers (this is something I could easily be guilty of); Job knew his heart desired to know and trust God.
+Without the benefit of the written word of God, without wise friends who listened, but refrained from simplistic answers (this is something I could easily be guilty of); Job knew his heart desired to know and trust God.
 He somehow knew his way through his pain was this desire in his heart to hope in the eternal all powerful and good God.
 This desire is deep in every human heart.

 Listen again to Job’s words “How my heart yearns within me!”.
 These words are full of hope for us.
-Hope is not how we can understand and can see a way through, or how strong we are.
+Hope is not how we can understand and see a way through, or how strong and wealthy we are.
 Hope is our heart yearning.
-And as we connect the yearning in our heart with hope in a transcendent God we find a little hope in our pain, and a little hope in God is enough.
+And as we connect that yearning in our heart with hope in a transcendent God we find a little hope in our pain, and a little hope in God is enough.
 Our hope stays alive in the mysterious connection between the deep desires in our heart and the transcendent, personal, all-good God.

 When my pain is not relieved

 - I need friends, not to give me solutions, but so I am not alone.

 - I remember that my strength is not my best resource in having hope, it’s ok to be weak and feel overwhelmed